Compensation for Dog Attacks – Not Just from the Owner: The Correct Procedure

 3. Insurance Company.
 If you have personal accident insurance, you are entitled to compensation; this is precisely the purpose of such insurance.
 If you are unsure about having personal accident insurance, you can check the Ministry of Finance’s national treasury website or the pension clearinghouse, which detail all your insurance policies.
 If your dog caused the attack on insured premises, check if you have third-party liability insurance.
 Note!
 According to Section 31 of the Insurance Contracts Law, 5741-1981, insurance claims become time-barred three years after the incident.
 Claims filed after this period will likely be rejected.

 4. Students’ Personal Accident Insurance.
 According to Section 6(d1) of the Compulsory Education Law, 5709-1949, students entitled to free education in Israel are covered by municipal personal accident insurance.
 This applies to children in public kindergartens from age 3 and minors up to age 18, even if they have not completed 12th grade (but have completed the 11th-grade curriculum).
-The insurance is valid at any time and place – including leisure time and throughout the year.
 The insurance funds are collected from parental contributions, with monthly amounts set annually by the Knesset Education Committee.
 In case of injury to someone entitled to compulsory education, obtain policy details from the educational institution’s secretariat.
 Note!
 According to Section 31 of the Insurance Contracts Law, 5741-1981, insurance claims become time-barred three years after the incident.
 Claims filed after this period will likely be rejected.

 Can Compensation Be Received Only for Physical Injury?